Plautdietsch: Dutch

 The first half of the 16th century was the onset of the rule of terror by the Duke of Alba in the Spanish Low Countries during the Dutch Revolt (a.k.a.
 Eighty Years' War), that was centered on religious freedom for the Protestants.
 As a result, many Mennonites and Reformed left the country.
 This continued in the 17th century, when the Dutch Reformed Church became the official religion, being less than indulgent to other types of Protestantism, let alone the types perceived as radical (non-violent, no bearing of arms, no recognition of worldly authorities).
-In Low German area, they left their language traces in particular at the lower Vistula, around Danzig and Elbląg, and up the river towards Toruń.
+In Low German area, they left their language traces in particular at the lower Vistula, around Danzig and Elbing, and up the river towards Toruń.

-The Mennonites for a long time maintained their old language.
-In Danzig, Dutch as the language of the church disappeared about 1800.
-As a spoken language, the Mennonites took up the Vistula Low German, the vocabulary of which they themselves had already influenced.
-As a written language, they took up High German.
-It was this Vistula Low German or Weichselplatt that the Mennonites took with them and kept while migrating to Russia, Canada and elsewhere.

 Old Prussian and Baltic languages

 Russian or Ukrainian

 Wherever Mennonites settled, they found new foods and other items with which they were not familiar with.
 When that happened, they took the name that local people used for those items.
 The following words are of Russian or Ukrainian origin: